 The SPC ADNP policy must be followed.
 Refer to the SPC ADNP Nursing Student Handbook to review this policy.
 In addition, refer to the attendance policy found in the South Plains College Catalog.
 Punctual and regular class attendance, as stated in the SPC handbook, is required of all students attending South Plains College.
 According to SPC Student Handbook, there are no excused absences.
 The Instructor/course leader has the prerogative of dropping the student from the course for any absences.
-Students are expected to attend all lecture days.
-In the event of illness, it is the student's responsibility to notify his/her instructor.
+Students's responsibility to notify his/her instructor.
 The student can miss no more than ten (10) hours of classroom lecture.
 A student missing more than ten (10) classroom lecture hours will be dropped from RNSG 1443.
 The course leader may initiate the withdrawal of the student for any absences.
 Reinstatement is handled on an individual basis.
 Do not be tardy for lecture; students tardy time will be cumulative throughout the semester.
+Three tardies will equal one day missed.
 Cellular phones must be turned off during the lecture period or while in the NLRL (nursing learning resource lab).
 Failure to turn off phone before class may result in students being asked to leave the classroom.